Estimated reading time: 9 minutes

 It’s also key to notice whether the flower has a stalk (also called the stem, or peduncle) or not.
 In fact, all flowers have a stalk, but in stone fruit, it’s very short and insignificant, while pome fruit (that’s apples, pears, and quinces) bear their flowers on long stems.
 The exception in the stone fruit category is cherries, which also bear their flowers on stems.

-OK, without further ado, let’s look at flowers from different types of fruit trees.
+OK, without further ado, let us show you some of the flowers from the many different types of fruit trees in our garden and orchard.

 Apple flowers are noted for their beauty.
 They’re white, but have gorgeous pink buds, which gradually fade to white as the flowers age.